Chuck Harmison: Professional career

 After graduating college, Harmison had a season in Belgium before moving to Australia in 1982 to play for the Nunawading Spectres of the National Basketball League (NBL).
 He played two seasons for the Spectres and then played two seasons for the Coburg Giants and West Sydney Westars before joining the Illawarra Hawks for the 1988 season.
+He joined the Hawks as a naturalised Australian.
 He played nine seasons for the Hawks and served as team captain from 1989 to 1996.
 He retired at age 38 following the 1996 season.
 He finished his NBL career with 15 seasons and 386 games.
+He held the all-time games played record for the Hawks at 234, before being passed by Melvin Thomas in the mid 2000s.

-Harmison's No. 4 jersey was retired by the Illawarra Hawks and he was named a Hawks life member.
+Harmison's No. 4 jersey was retired by the Illawarra Hawks in 2008, and he was named a Hawks life member.

 Front office career

 After retiring from playing, the Illawarra Hawks moved Harmison into the front office and appointed him the general manager of the team, a position he held for seven years.
 During his tenure, the club was renamed the Wollongong Hawks and the team won the NBL championship in 2001.

 On 1 October 2004, Harmison was appointed the general manager of the NBL.
 He was still in the position of NBL general manager as of 2011 and by 2013 he had transitioned into Basketball Australia's professional leagues operations manager, overseeing both the NBL and WNBL.